 Make health-promoting, informed, responsible decisions, and solve problems, in a variety of health-related situations.

-Gender, Sexual Orientation, and Sexual Health [6.1.GS]

-Apply an effective decision-making process in situations related to sexual health.

-Analyze ways to prevent pregnancy and sexually transmitted infections (STIs), including methods that can be taken before becoming sexually active, and identify valid and reliable sources of information and resources to support sexual health choices.

-Describe possible short- and long-term consequences (positive and negative) of engaging in sexual activity and identify ways to avoid negative or potentially harmful consequences.Articulate the benefits of postponing sexual activity and setting personal limits, including to avoid early or unintended pregnancy and to reduce the risk of sexually transmitted infections, based on personal beliefs and values.Analyze personal beliefs (including level of readiness) and values related to sexual activity and sexual health.Explain the importance of, and ways to identify, setting personal limits to avoid unintended outcomes from risky or unwanted sexual behavior and to make sexual health decisions.Describe strategies that can be used to make decisions that adhere to personal values, beliefs, and limits.
-Healthy Relationships [6.1.HR]
+Healthy Relationships [8.1.HR]

 Analyze the similarities and differences between friendships, romantic relationships, and sexual relationships and discuss various ways to show affection within different relationships (e.g., holding hands, hugging, kind words, acts of kindness, kissing, sexual behaviors).
+[HE; SE]

 Compare and contrast the continuum of relationship behaviors (including identifying healthier and less healthy behaviors, and the potential impacts of power differences such as age, gender, status or position within relationships) and how these impact health and well-being.
+[HPE; SE]

 Identify warning signs of potential danger in a relationship and strategies to get help.
+[HE; SE]

 Evaluate options and strategies a person might use to end an unhealthy relationship, including involving a trusted adult who can help.
+[HE; SE]

-Define consent and describe factors, including drugs and alcohol, that may influence one’s capacity to request consent, and to give and receive sexual consent.
+Define consent and describe factors, including drugs and alcohol, that may influence one’s capacity to request consent, and to give and receive consent, including sexual consent, in a variety of situations.
+[HE; SE]

 Demonstrate the ability to apply a decision-making process to decisions related to consent in a variety of situations (e.g., friendships, familial, with an intimate partner, in a sexual relationship) and to communicate and respond to consent or non-consent.
+[HP; SE]

 Demonstrate the ability to apply a decision-making model to arrive at a decision that promotes health and safety related to various types of relationships (including sexual relationships).
+[HPE; SE]

-Personal Safety [6.1.PS]
+Personal Safety [8.1.PS]

-Describe the role of individual versus shared responsibility in staying safe in a variety of situations (e.g., motor vehicle safety, digital safety, threats of violence).
+Describe the role of individual versus shared responsibility in staying safe in a variety of situations (e.g., outdoor recreation, motor vehicle safety, digital safety, threats of violence).
+[HPE]

-Discuss how systemic factors (e.g., home rules, school connectedness, environment, available supports, racism and discrimination) help or hinder an individual’s ability to remain safe in a variety of situations.
+Discuss how systemic and other factors (e.g., home rules, school connectedness, environment, available supports, available equipment, weather, gender-based violence, racism and discrimination) help or hinder an individual’s ability to remain safe in a variety of situations.
+[HPE]

 Evaluate potential options and consequences for decisions related to personal safety in a variety of situations (e.g., motor vehicle safety, physical injury, digital safety, threats of violence, inappropriate touch, physical, emotional, and sexual abuse).
+[HPE]

-Describe laws (e.g., age of consent laws, child pornography laws, parental notification laws) that relate to young people’s sexual health and the rights of adolescents to maintain their own health, and how these might impact decisions related to sexual health.
+Describe laws (e.g., age of consent laws, child abuse, including sexual abuse, and sexual exploitation laws, parental notification laws) that relate to young people’s sexual health and the rights of adolescents to maintain their own health, and how these might impact decisions related to sexual health.
+[HE]

-Define human trafficking and sex trafficking, describe strategies used to exploit, groom, and recruit youth, and Demonstrate strategies for avoiding situations that may lead to human trafficking and sex trafficking.
+Define exploitation, human trafficking and sex trafficking, and describe strategies used for and warning sign behaviors of exploitation and recruitment of youth.

+Demonstrate strategies for avoiding situations that may lead to human trafficking and sex trafficking and for getting help if concerned about self or others.
+[HE]